openmc-dev/openmc/docs/source/usersguide/random_ray.rst

 Ray Source
 ----------

 Random ray requires that the ray source be uniform in space and angle, throughout the entire phase space of the simulation.
 To facilitate sampling, the user must specify a single random ray source for sampling rays in both eigenvalue and fixed source solver modes.
-To tell OpenMC which source is to be used as the basis for sampling random integration rays vs. which sources are used to represent a physical particle source, the random ray integration source should be specified as "random_ray" via the ``particle`` field of the :class:`openmc.IndependentSource` Python class.
+The random ray integration source should be of type :class:`openmc.IndependentSource`, and is specified as part of the ``settings.random_ray`` dictionary.
 Note that the source must be isotropic, and not limited to only fissionable regions.
 Additionally, the source box must cover the entire simulation domain.
 In the case of a simulation domain that is not box shaped, a box source should still be used to bound the domain but with the source limited to rejection sampling the actual simulation universe (which can be specified via the ``domains`` field of the :class:`openmc.IndependentSource` Python class).
 Similar to Monte Carlo sources, for 2D problems (e.g., a 2D pincell) it is desireable to make the source bounded near the origin of the infinite dimension.
 An example of an acceptable ray source for a 2D 2x2 lattice would look like:

 ::

     pitch = 1.26
     lower_left  = (-pitch, -pitch, -pitch)
     upper_right = ( pitch,  pitch,  pitch)
-    uniform_dist = openmc.stats.Box(lower_left, upper_right, only_fissionable=False)
+    uniform_dist = openmc.stats.Box(lower_left, upper_right)
-    settings.source = openmc.IndependentSource(space=uniform_dist, particle="random_ray")
+    settings.random_ray['ray_source'] = openmc.IndependentSource(space=uniform_dist)

 ----------------------------------
 Subdivision of Flat Source Regions